-With the discovery of novel materials (like Dirac and Weyl semimetals in two and three spatial dimensions) and the development of experimental techniques (for example optical lattices to trap atoms) we have witnessed a steadily increasing interest in models describing interacting Fermions.
-Such models in lower dimensions describe one-dimensional and planar systems, such as polymers [7-11], graphene [12, 13] or high- $T_c$ superconductors [14, 15], to name some prominent examples.
+With the discovery of novel materials (like Dirac and Weyl semimetals in two and three spatial dimensions) and the development of experimental techniques (for example optical lattices to trap atoms) we have witnessed a steadily increasing interest in models describing interacting fermions.
+Such models in lower dimensions describe one-dimensional and planar systems, such as polymers [7-11], graphene [12, 13] or high- T_c superconductors [14, 15], to name some prominent examples.

-Interacting Fermi theories at finite temperature and density were mainly investigated in the limit of a large number of fermion flavors $N{\rm f}$ .
-For $N{\rm f} \to \infty$ the saddle point approximation becomes exact and one can solve the corresponding gap equation analytically on the set of homogeneous condensates.
-But for the (1+1)-dimensional GN model at low temperature and large chemical potential the relevant solutions of the gap equation are actually inhomogeneous in space.
+Interacting Fermi theories at finite temperature and density were mainly investigated in the limit of a large number of fermion flavors $N{\rm f}$.
+For $N{\rm f} \to \infty$ the saddlepoint approximation becomes exact and one can solve the corresponding gap equation analytically on the set of homogeneous condensates.
+But, for the (1+1)-dimensional GN model at low temperature and large chemical potential the relevant solutions of the gap equation are actually inhomogeneous in space.
 They have been constructed in [16] for the GN model with discrete and in [17, 18] for the chiral GN model with continuous chiral symmetry.
-These remarkable analytic results for $N{\rm f} \to \infty$ prove the existence of inhomogeneous phases, which are regions in parameter space where the chiral condensate acquires a spatial dependence, indicating the spontaneous breakdown of not only chiral symmetry alone but in a combination with spacetime symmetries (see [19] for a review).
+These remarkable analytic results for $N{\rm f} \rightarrow \infty$ prove the existence of inhomogeneous phases, which are regions in parameter space where the chiral condensate acquires a spatial dependence, indicating the spontaneous breakdown of not only chiral symmetry alone but in a combination